rseah145/smw-term2/lesson_5/Theory.md

 ### Stage 5: Monitor Systems

 Determine which systems successfully deployed the update and which systems did not.
+Using WSUS, EndPoint Manager features